 The global support from the Rotary International network is the cornerstone upon which ShelterBox is built.

 In April 2000, the Rotary Club of Helston-Lizard in Cornwall, England adopted ShelterBox as its millennium project.
-Little did they know that it would become the largest Club project in the world, responding to disasters and conflict across the globe and providing emergency shelter to over one million people.
+Little did they know that it would become the largest Club project in the world, responding to disasters and conflict across the globe and providing emergency shelter to over 1.5 million people.

 Rotary has been instrumental in our growth and is the cement that binds us together.
 Since ShelterBox was founded, we have grown from one club’s adopted project to Rotary International’s only Project Partner in disaster relief.
 Their global network has been key in our international growth.